wennycooper/wsProject/README.md

 ## Run wsClient
     In PC1, open chrome/firefox browser with wsClient.html
-    In PC2, open chrome/firefox browser with wsClient.html, and click [Send Message] button, the video call should be established.
+    In PC2, open chrome/firefox browser with wsClient.html,
+    and on one PC, click [Call] button, the video call should be established.

 ## ToDo